Mwielscher/pleioh2g_MECFS/README.md

 [__Script__](code/submit_R_scripts_to_SLURM.sh)

 Provides an example SLURM submission workflow for running the pipeline on distributed systems.
 The pipeline is modular and can be adapted to other job schedulers with minimal changes.
+To avoid installation issues with *pleioh2g* and its dependencies, the entire pipeline is containerized.